Pain Reprocessing Therapy in Hamilton, Ontario

 If this sounds familiar, your nervous system may be stuck in a protective pain pattern.
 Pain Reprocessing Therapy helps retrain how the brain interprets pain signals so the cycle can begin to change.

-Sometimes pain becomes learned by the brain even after tissues heal.
+Sometimes pain becomes learned by the brain—even after tissues heal or when underlying conditions are well-managed.

 Two Ways to Work with Pain Reprocessing Therapy